Topper’s Copy

 Suggestions to improve:

-Your answer demonstrates solid understanding of the equity-efficiency trade-off and identifies key balancing mechanisms well.
-However, it could benefit from more specific details about the technical aspects and quantitative elements of the new criterion.
+Your answer demonstrates solid conceptual understanding of the efficiency-equity balance and the square-root moderation mechanism.
+However, it could benefit from more specific contextual details about why this criterion was introduced and concrete examples of the balancing mechanisms used.

 Demand of the Question

-• Rationale behind including "Contribution to GDP" criterion
+• Rationale behind inclusion of "Contribution to GDP" as new criterion

 What you wrote: